 On-site notices were placed at the site entrance onto the farm Wortel 42 as well as the Khai Ma Local Municipality in Pofadder on the 10th of July 2019.
 The project was also advertised in the Gemsbok Newspaper on the 18th of July 2019.
-The stakeholders and I&AP's will be notified of the availability of the Draft Basic Assessment Report (DBAR) for their perusal.
+The stakeholders and I&AP's was notified of the availability of the Draft Basic Assessment Report (DBAR) for their perusal.
 A 30 days commenting period will be allowed for the perusal of the document.
 Comments received on the document will be added to the Final Basic Assessment Report (FBAR) to be submitted to DMR for review.
+See attached as Appendix H proof that the stakeholders and I&AP's were contacted.

-See attached as v) Summary of issues raised by I&AP's
+v) Summary of issues raised by I&AP's